PIC4SeR/Back-to-Bones/README.md

 ## Results
 <p>
     <img src="figures/results.png?raw=True" alt= “Results” width="1000">
+</p>

-    <em>Baselines comparison of different backbones for DG.
+Baselines comparison of different backbones for DG.
 We report the average accuracy over three runs and the associated standard deviation for each model.
-We include the results achieved by <span style="font-variant:small-caps;">DomainBed</span> with ResNet50 for reference.
-The models
-marked with * are pretrained on Imagenet21K instead of ImageNet1K.
-The rightmost column indicates the accuracy of the networks on ImageNet1K.</em>
+We include the results achieved by DomainBed with ResNet50 for reference.
+The models marked with * are pretrained on Imagenet21K instead of ImageNet1K.
+The rightmost column indicates the accuracy of the networks on ImageNet1K.
-</p>

 ## Acknowledgments
 This repository is intended for research scopes.
 If you use it for your research, please cite our paper using the following BibTeX: